 After creating the target and psf image as an input to the reconstruction step, an algorithm is selected and specific parameters are set (figure 14).

-During the execution of a reconstruction, intermediate results are displayed in the image GUI.
-It is possible to interrupt and resume or terminate a reconstruction (buttons Pause and Resume below
+During reconstruction, intermediate results are displayed in the image GUI.
+It is possible to interrupt and resume or terminate a reconstruction (buttons Pause and Resume below the algorithm list

 Figure 12: The algorithm-specific psf creation setup dialog.